-Soligenix, Inc. (the "Company") is a development stage biopharmaceutical company that was incorporated in 1987 and is focused on developing products to treat the life-threatening side effects of cancer treatments and serious gastrointestinal diseases where there remains an unmet medical need, as well as developing several biodefense vaccines and therapeutics.
+Soligenix, Inc. (the "Company") is a clinical stage biopharmaceutical company that was incorporated in 1987 and is focused on developing products to treat the life-threatening side effects of cancer treatments and serious gastrointestinal diseases where there remains an unmet medical need, as well as developing several biodefense vaccines and therapeutics.
 The Company maintains two active business segments: BioTherapeutics and Vaccines/BioDefense.
 Soligenix's BioTherapeutics business segment is developing proprietary formulations of oral beclomethasone 17,21-dipropionate ("BDP") for the prevention/treatment of gastrointestinal ("GI") disorders characterized by severe inflammation, including pediatric Crohn's disease (SGX203), acute radiation enteritis (SGX201) and chronic Graft-versus-Host disease (orBec®), as well as developing our novel innate defense regulator ("IDR") technology (SGX942) for the treatment of oral mucositis.
-On September 15, 2011 the Company's confirmatory Phase 3 clinical trial for orBec® in the treatment of acute gastrointestinal Graft-versus-Host disease ("GI GVHD") was stopped at the recommendation of an independent Data Safety Monitoring Board ("DSMB").
-Our Vaccines/BioDefense business segment includes RiVaxTM, our ricin toxin vaccine, and VeloThraxTM, our anthrax vaccine, and OrbeShieldTM, our gastrointestinal acute radiation syndrome ("GI ARS") program.
-The advanced development of these programs will be supported by our existing and on-going government grants, including our National Institutes of Health ("NIH") grant for our heat stabilization technology ThermoVaxTM.
+The Vaccines/BioDefense business segment includes RiVaxTM, a ricin toxin vaccine, and VeloThraxTM, an anthrax vaccine, and OrbeShieldTM, a gastrointestinal acute radiation syndrome ("GI ARS") program and SGX943, a melioidosis therapeutic.
+The advanced development of these programs will be supported by existing and on-going government contracts and grants, which include the National Institutes of Health ("NIH") grant for the heat stabilization technology ThermoVaxTM and contracts from the Biomedical Advanced Research and Development Authority ("BARDA") and the National Institute of Allergy and Infectious Diseases ("NIAID") for GI ARS.
+Additionally, the Company entered into a global and exclusive channel collaboration with Intrexon Corporation ("Intrexon") through which it intends to develop and commercialize a human monoclonal antibody therapy (SGX101) to treat melioidosis.